Four-Alarm Fire That Devoured Thrifty Irishman Warehouse In Port Richmond Placed Under Control

-PHILADELPHIA (CBS) – A four-alarm fire devoured a warehouse with roaring flames sending thick plumes of smoke and embers into Philadelphia’s Port Richmond neighborhood.
-Firefighters have been battling it for several hours but placed it under control at 9:52 p.m.
+PHILADELPHIA (CBS) – A four-alarm fire devoured a warehouse with roaring flames sending thick plumes of smoke and embers into Philadelphia’s Port Richmond neighborhood, Sunday night.
+Firefighters placed the fire under control, but remain at the scene Monday morning putting out hot spots.

 Hakima Yassini was working inside The Thrifty Irishman warehouse before the flames began engulfing the building.
 She closed the warehouse around 5 p.m. on Sunday.